devhenriq/Bin2Dec/README.md

 This challenge requires that the developer implementing it follow these
 constraints:

-- Arrays may not be used contain the binary digits entered by the user
 - Determining the decimal equivalent of a particular binary digit in the sequence must be calculated using a single mathematical function, for example the natural logarithm.
 It's up to you to figure out which function